drdna/StarshipElements/StarshipExtraAccessoryGenes.md

 3. Identify proteins that show alignment across 80% of their lengths
 4. Create a list of matching proteins
 5. Create table of annoation data (protein ID, motifs and functions) for the proteins found in other starship copies
-6. Filter the table to remove those proteins that shiwed alignment to the B71
+6. Use R to Filter the table to remove those proteins that shiwed alignment to the B71
 7.
 8.